learn-co-students/hello-world-ruby-cb-gh-000/README.md

 Confirm everything is working by running the `learn` command.

+Note: Case matters, and your test will not pass unless you print "Hello World!" exactly

 ### Submitting Your Lab

 Submit your solution with `learn submit` and this lab is done, but your adventure in Ruby has only just begun!